uclaacm/teach-la-dev-training/advanced_react_track/07_the_memo_on_memoization/README.md

 ![simplifiedCode](./pictures/bbuDefaultSimplified.png)

 However, when we take a look at our code with React Dev Tools, we see that the rest of the content has to get re-rendered **multiple** times.
-Why is that?
+This is due to the fact that the custom hook comes with `useState` and `useEffect` logic under the hood, causing the entire component to re-render when state changes.
 We'll go through the steps you can take to figure out how to prevent unnecessary rerenders!

 ![gifExample](./pictures/bbuPageOpen.gif)